OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-gcp.md

 !include <high-availability-compute-recommendations>

-Google's Compute Engine also routinely provides [machine type recommendations](https://cloud.google.com/compute/docs/instances/apply-machine-type-recommendations-for-instances).
-These are automatically generated based on system metrics from your virtual machines.
+Google's Compute Engine also provides [machine type recommendations](https://cloud.google.com/compute/docs/instances/apply-machine-type-recommendations-for-instances).
+These are automatically generated based on system metrics over time from your virtual machines.
 Resizing your instances can allow you to use resources more efficiently.

 !include <octopus-instance-mixed-os-warning>